-We aim to provide the building blocks of knowledge that enable the children to progress and follow their dreams through fostering the qualities of resilience and inquiry as well as planning opportunities for the children to know about keeping safe.
+We shall ensure, in implementing our curriculum, that we provide the building blocks of knowledge.
+This will enable the children to progress and follow their dreams through fostering the qualities of resilience and inquiry as well as planning opportunities for the children to know about keeping safe.

-We also plan for and promote British Values, (Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those of different faiths and beliefs) ensuring that children are aware of their rights and responsibilities as a UK citizen.
-They are values that give a simple message to our young people, 'In Britain, no matter what your background, you can fit in, you can succeed and you can belong'.
+We also plan for and promote British Values (Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those of different faiths and beliefs) to ensure the children are aware of their rights and responsibilities as a UK citizen.
+They are values that give a simple message to our young people: 'In Britain, no matter what your background, you can fit in, you can succeed and you can belong'.

-While these values are not unique to Britain or British society, they are integral to our ethos.
-Our implementation of 'Prevent Duty' within our curriculum focuses on tackling all points of the spectrum, from political extremism to religious fundamentalism, recognising how the use of online propaganda can prey on a sense of isolation and alienation.
+Whilst these values are not unique to Britain or British society, they are integral to our ethos.
+Our implementation of 'Prevent Duty' within our curriculum focuses on tackling all points of the spectrum: political extremism to religious fundamentalism, recognising how the use of online propaganda can prey on a sense of isolation and alienation.

-Our curriculum does not aim to force children to adhere to British values and to disclaim all others, nor does it try to turn children against their parents or their cultural heritage, but looks to embrace and unite common thoughts and approaches.
+Our curriculum does not aim to force the children to adhere to British values and to disclaim all others, nor does it try to turn children against their parents or their cultural heritage, but looks to embrace and unite common thoughts and approaches.

-Through our RE curriculum, we look to help children understand where values overlap and where they diverge.
+Through our RS curriculum, we look to help children to understand where values overlap and where they diverge.
 The absence of this is often the basis for the tensions that can arise between and sometimes even within faiths.

-Our curriculum aims to help children understand the tensions that can arise between faith and other legally established rights, as well as understanding how their own faith relates to the wider world, both in terms of attitudes and the prevailing law.
+Our curriculum aims to help children to understand the tensions that can arise between faith and other legally established rights, as well as understanding how their own faith relates to the wider world (both in terms of attitudes and the prevailing law).

-In order to allow the children to fully develop these aptitudes, language is a key focus for us.
-We aim to develop the children's communication abilities and also provide them with the rich and specific vocabulary (from across the curriculum) that underpins their knowledge and understanding.
+In order to allow the children to fully develop these aptitudes, language is a key focus.
+We prioritise the development of the children's communication skills and also provide them with the rich and specific vocabulary (from across the curriculum) that underpins their knowledge and understanding.